dimajix/flowman/docs/spec/target/console.md

-# Flowman Console Target
+# Console Target

-The *console* target will simply display some records on stdout.
+The `console` target will simply display some records on stdout.

 ## Example
 ```yaml